 2012: Palace are beaten on penalties by Cardiff City in the League Cup semi-final.

-2013: After beating Brighton and Hove Albion in the semi-finals, a Kevin Phillips penalty proves the deciding strike in the Championship play-off final against Watford to reach the Premier League again.
+2013: After beating Brighton & Hove Albion in the semi-finals, a Kevin Phillips penalty proves the deciding strike in the Championship play-off final against Watford to reach the Premier League again.

 2014: Palace survive in the Premier League for the first time in their history after Tony Pulis' appointment as manager sees an upturn in fortunes.

 2015: American investors David Blitzer and Joshua Harris invest in the club and create a new management structure with Steve Parish as Chairman.

 2016: Palace reach the FA Cup final for the second time in their history, however they are beaten once again by Manchester United 2-1 after extra-time.